gierens/yubipi/README.md

 rarely part of the electronic hobbyists assortment.

 A transistor-based solution seems much more elegant but has a catch.
-Transistors are capacitive components which means even in a cut-off state it will pull some charge from the contact plate.
+Transistors are capacitive components which means even in a cut-off state they will pull some charge from the contact plate.
 This can easily disturb the measurement process enough so that the touch sensor won't trigger when the transistor is activated.